Reviewed by George Baral

-Those systems work around the clock, and because they are usually out of site, they are out of mind.
+HVAC (heating, ventilation, and air conditioning) systems work around the clock, and because they are usually out of sight, they are out of mind.
 Unless of course, they quit working and we realize how much we depend on them.

-HVAC, which stands for heating, ventilation and air conditioning, is technology that not only ensures our thermal comfort but indoor air quality.
-And that technology has come a long way in the last 20 years with energy efficiency improvements upwards of 40%!
+HVAC, which stands for heating, ventilation and air conditioning, is technology that ensures our thermal comfort and indoor air quality.
+HVAC technology has come a long way in the last 20 years with energy efficiency improvements upwards of 40%!

 An HVAC system is an important part of any home, even if it isn’t as decorative as a sofa or as noticeable as a refrigerator.
 In its character, however, it is more reminiscent of your car: it needs regular maintenance to run smoothly.

 If you maintain your HVAC system well, it should last for 10 years or so.
-An HVAC system that is running well translates to less money spent on electricity, heating and cooling costs.
+An HVAC system that is running well translates to less money spent on electricity, heating, and cooling.
 Dirty or unmaintained units use 20 percent more energy to run than well-maintained systems.

 If you keep your system in good repair, doing regular maintenance in spring and fall, it is also less likely to fail during the peak months of winter or summer when you need it most.

-To ensure that your HVAC system runs as well as possible, create a checklist of tasks that should be accomplished periodically:
+To ensure that your HVAC system runs as well as possible, create a checklist of maintenance tasks that you should do periodically:

-Before you call a repairman to fix your HVAC system, why not see if you can identify the problem yourself.
-It may require such an easy remedy that you’ll be cursing yourself for spending money on repairs unnecessarily.
+Before you call a repairman to fix your HVAC system, why not see if you can identify the problem yourself?
+The fix may be so easy that you’ll be cursing yourself for spending money on repairs unnecessarily.
 Run through this checklist of items and you may be able to save yourself some money, either by fixing it or by identifying the problem so the repairman’s time isn’t spent doing so.

 ready for an online quote?
 Policies start at $12/month if you rent your home and $40/month if you own your home.
 To see how much you can save with Square One, get a personalized online quote now.

 Is a battery light indicator flashing?
-Simply replace your AA batteries and you’re off to the races.
+Replace your AA batteries and you’re off to the races.